adrelanos/anon-meta-packages/README.md

 whonix-shared-packages-recommended,
 anon-shared-build-inst-tb,
 ${misc:Depends}
-Description: Anon Host Additions
+Description: Host Additions for Anon Host Operating Systems
-# Anon Host Additions #
+# Host Additions for Anon Host Operating Systems #

 A metapackage, which installs packages, for a Anon host operating system.